ReactiumCore/Reactium/readme.md

 # Quick Start

-From your project directory:
+From your project directory for local development:
 ```
-$ npm run launch
+$ npm run local
 ```

 # Development Guide